Build a WSL Container Image

 </containerconfig>

-All information provided here including the entire section is optional.
+All information provided here, including the entire section, is optional.
+If the

 - created_by

-Provides the name of a publisher organisation.
-An appx container needs to be signed off with a digital signature.
-If the image is build in the Open Build Service (OBS) this happens automatically.
-Outside of OBS one needs to make sure the given publisher organisation name matches the certificate used for signing.
+appxcontainer must be signed off with a digital signature.
+If the image is built in the Open Build Service (OBS), this is done automatically.
+Outside of OBS, you must make sure that the given publisher organization name matches the certificate used for signing.- author

 - application_id

-Provides an ID name for the container.
-The name must start with a letter and only allows alphanumeric characters.
-KIWI NG will not validate the given name string because there is no common criteria between the container architectures.
-KIWI NG just accepts any text.
+Specifies an ID name for the container.
+The name must start with a letter, and only alphanumeric characters are allowed.
+KIWI NG does not validate the specified name string because there are no common criteria for the various container architectures.

 - package_version